Valerie Cooper: O*N*E

-Cooper helps establish the Office of National Emergency (or O*N*E), an official government branch dedicated to preparation and defense against superhuman threats; not much later, she becomes its deputy director.
+Cooper helps establish the Office of National Emergency (O*N*E), an official government branch dedicated to preparation and defense against superhuman threats; not much later, she becomes its deputy director.
 The O*N*E, with its first line of defense being the Sentinel Squad O*N*E, becomes responsible for the mutant refugee camp established at the X-Mansion after most of the world's mutants are depowered during the Decimation event.
-Many mutants join the camp willingly while some are secretly coerced into it.
+Many mutants join the camp willingly, while some are secretly coerced into it.

-With the destruction of the X-Mansion and the X-Men's subsequent move to San Francisco, O*N*E no longer watches over the X-Men's day-to-day activities nor does it guard them with Sentinels.

-Valerie and Havok enter in a business relationship.

-Cooper is revealed to have been involved in an intimate relationship with U.S. Agent while working for the Office of National Emergency.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Valerie Cooper appears in the Age of Apocalypse tie-in series Factor-X. This version is a member of an underground resistance group that aids refugees in escaping from North America to Europe.
+An alternate universe version of Valerie Cooper appears in the Age of Apocalypse tie-in series Factor-X. This version is a member of an underground resistance group that aids refugees in escaping from North America to Europe.

 GeNext

-A possible future variant of Valerie Cooper appears in GeNext.
+A possible future version of Valerie Cooper appears in GeNext.
 By this time, she has become the United Nations' liaison to the Xavier School.

 Ultimate Marvel

-An alternate universe variant of Valerie Cooper from Earth-1610 makes a minor appearance in Ultimate Fallout #4.
+An alternate universe version of Valerie Cooper from Earth-1610 makes a minor appearance in Ultimate Fallout #4.
 This version is a government official involved in discovering the mutant gene's origins.

 In other media

 Valerie Cooper appears in X-Men '97, voiced by Catherine Disher.
+Like her comic counterpart, she founds X-Factor in the show's second season.